 • Serious illnesses among other family members

-• Illnesses (past and present) such as asthma, diabetes, or epilepsy
+• Illnesses (past and present) due to asthma, diabetes, or epilepsy, etc

 • Previous hospitalization or surgeries

 • Past injuries (including concussions, sprains, or bone fractures)

 • History with passing out, dizziness, chest pain, or trouble breathing during exercise.

 • Medications that you are currently on (over-the-counter/ herbal supplements/ prescription.)

 • Height / Weight